 User experience will never not matter.
 Google’s ultimate goal is to provide informative results for searchers in order to drive up usage and profit margins.
 All of its constant algorithm tweaks and changes are made in order to increase user happiness with the websites they click on.

 If your website provides high-quality content that’s easily and quickly accessible, your SEO statistics will show it.
 If your website has spammy content, unwieldy design, or slow load speeds, no amount of SEO trickery will keep it near the top of the results page for long.

 You probably didn’t start your website because you adored SEO.
 You have content to produce and goods and services to sell that you feel far more passionate about, and spending a ton of time keeping up with SEO best practices can be a real drag.
 That’s why the best option for many companies might be to hire an SEO firm, where experts make keeping abreast of the SEO world their full-time job.

 180Fusion is an ideal firm for companies of any size.
 Their offerings include national and local SEO, social media management, video optimization, industry-specific services for legal firms and ecommerce companies, and much more.
 With the help of a firm, you can focus on doing what you care about, and your website’s ranking is protected.

 Which SEO trends will your company focus on in 2018?Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.